KostasKoutrou/kostaskoutrou.github.io/_posts/proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 During development of Packer OPNSense, the following issues were identified:

 1. **The cloud-init limitation:**
-  - **The Issue**: OPNsense is built on FreeBSD and functions as an appliance where the /conf/config.xml is the absolute source of truth.
+  - **The Issue**: OPNsense is built on FreeBSD and functions as an appliance where the `/conf/config.xml` is the absolute source of truth.
 It does not officially support standard Linux cloud-init for initial provisioning (like setting IPs or users).
   - **The Solution**: OPNsense’s native Configuration Importer was utilized.
-By packaging a pre-configured config.xml file into a virtual CD-ROM, OPNsense digests the configuration during the boot sequence and permanently bakes it into the hard drive during the installation.
+By packaging a pre-configured config.xml file into a virtual CD drive, OPNsense digests the configuration during the boot sequence and permanently bakes it into the hard drive during the installation.
 2. **QEMU guest agent issues with OPNSense version:**
   - **The Issue**: Packer needs the QEMU Guest Agent to discover the VM's dynamic IP address to connect via SSH.
-However, the OPNsense base ISO (25.7) was out of date with the plugin repository, meaning the agent refused to install on boot and would not start its service.
-It was not possible to SSH in to run the update because the IP could not be detected due to the QEMU agent not running, and it was not possible to get the QEMU agent to run because it was not possible to run the update.
+However, the OPNsense base ISO (25.7) was out of date with the plugin repository, meaning the agent would install but would not start its service.
+It was a "chicken and egg" situation, where it was not possible to SSH in to run the update because the IP could not be detected due to the QEMU agent not running, and it was not possible to get the QEMU agent to run because it was not possible to run the update.
   - **The Solution**: The setup was baked in the `boot_command` command list.
 Instead of stopping after the installation reboot, the command now continues typing in the console to drop into the shell, enabling the service to auto-start (sysrc qemu_guest_agent_enable='YES'), and trigger a system update via console option 12.
-This updats the OS and pulls the agent before Packer ever tries to connect.
+This updates the OS and pulls the agent before Packer ever tries to connect.
 3. **OPNsense Firewall Blocking Packer**
   - **The Issue**: OPNsense is a default-deny firewall that drops all WAN traffic.
 Packer needs to connect via the WAN interface (mapped to your Proxmox bridge) to finalize the template.
   - **The Solution**: By ensuring no <lan> interface was strictly mapped initially, OPNsense's safety mechanisms trigger the Anti-Lockout rule on the WAN interface, automatically opening port 22 and allowing Packer/Ansible to connect without the need to add a firewall rule to explicitly allow this traffic.
 This rule will be created on the next phases anyway.

+After finishing with Packer, the result is a "blank" template, ready to be used by Terraform to provision a VM with the final settings.

 ### OPNSense Terraform

-When it comes to using Terraform for provisioning OPNSense, the process was initially straightforward, but more and more settings were added during development, as it was discovered that Ansible for OPNSense does not provide enough flexibility to implement what was needed.
+When it comes to using Terraform for provisioning OPNSense, the process was initially straightforward, but, during development, more and more settings were added to the Terraform phase, as it was discovered that Ansible for OPNSense does not provide enough flexibility to implement what was needed.
 Therefore, more implementation points were moved from the "Ansible phase" to the "Terraform phase".

 The code can be found in the project's repository and is also written below: